viebel/modern-cljs/doc/tutorial-21.md

 (set! (.-onload js/window) start)
 ```

-Next compile it as usual.
+Then compile it as usual.

 ```bash
 lein cljsbuild once